 been my chief inspiration and education.

-I have written for glossy lifestyle magazines, worked as a paintress in a
+I have written for glossy lifestyle magazines, and my short fiction and

-fiction and non-fiction has appeared in a range of publications, including
+non-fiction has appeared in a range of publications, including anthologies by

 Wakefield Press and Granta.